watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/AGENT_APP.md

-# Embedded chat history widget
+# Web chat agent app history widget

 The embedded agent application allows your live agents to view a chat history of the end user's conversation with Watson Assistant to better understand their needs.